vintasoftware/tapioca-wrapper/docs/quickstart.md

 ``` python
 likes = api.user_likes(id='me').get()
 ```
-Please read [requests](http://docs.python-requests.org/en/latest/) for more detailed information about tho use HTTP methods.
+Please read [requests](http://docs.python-requests.org/en/latest/) for more detailed information about how to use HTTP methods.

 ### data()
 Use data to return data contained in the Tapioca object